 - Data Security Policies

 IP strategy.
 Registrations.
 Contract negotiation and drafting.
 Policy drafting.
-Let me put my experience and expertise with each of these to work for your business.
+Let us put our experience and expertise with each of these to work for your business.